2DegreesInvesting/ds.terminal/README.md

 -   navigate to a file/directory
 -   create a file/directory
--   check the length of a file
--   chain commands together
+-   compose multiple commands in a single pipeline
--   retrieve a set of files
 -   iterate over files
--   run a shell script containing a pipeline
+-   write a single command to do many things at once

 ## Who is the audience?